-Senior forward Chris McCarthy scored the game-tying goal for the Catamounts
+Senior forward Chris McCarthy nets game-tying goal for Catamounts

 PROVIDENCE, R.I. - The men's ice hockey team tied the University of Vermont, 4-4, on Thursday evening at Schneider Arena to close out the 2012 portion of its schedule.
 Senior goalie Russ Stein (Ridgefield, Conn.) made 28 saves in his first career start for the Friars and four different Friars found the back of the net.

 With the tie, Providence moves to 7-6-3 (5-4-2 Hockey East), while Vermont is now 4-8-2 (3-5-4 Hockey East) on the year.
 After ties of 1-1 and 2-2 to end the first two periods, a four-goal third ultimately resulted in a 4-4 tie between the Hockey East rivals, who end their season series with a 1-1-1 split.
 In the Catamount net, Brody Hoffman made 32 saves, including four in overtime to preserve the tie.

 At 15:07 in the first period Vermont forward Jonathan Turk finished a feed from teammate Brett Bruneteau and buried a wrist shot from the left side of the Providence crease to give the Catamounts a 1-0 lead.
 The Friars earned a power-play with 40 seconds remaining in the first period and twenty seconds into the power play, freshman Nick Saracino (St. Louis, Mo.) notched his second goal in as many games when he fired a shot from the crease after junior Derek Army's (North Kingstown, R.I.) shot caromed out front, where senior Tim Schaller (Merrimack, N.H.) kicked it towards Saracino.
 The Friars and Catamounts headed to the locker room tied at 1-1 after one period of play.